shopwp/wp-shopify/README.md

 See the [full list of features here](https://wpshop.io/how/)

 ### WP Shopify Pro
-WP Shopify is also available in a professional version which includes automatic syncing, templates, cross domain tracking, live support, and much more functionality!
-[Learn more](https://wpshop.io/)
+WP Shopify is also available in a Pro version which includes 80+ Templates, Automatic Syncing, Order and Customer Data, Cross-domain Tracking, Live Support, and much more functionality!
+[Learn more](https://wpshop.io/purchase)

 ## Screenshots
 ![Easy and fast Shopify syncing process](https://wpshop.io/screenshots/1-syncing-cropped.jpg)